PapaPeach/PeachHUD/README.md

 # PeachHUD
-A TF2 HUD made by Peaches, based on SunsetHUD Dark.
+A Team Fortress 2 HUD made by Peaches and streamlined for competitive, while maintaining a clean and minimalistic look.
+Based on SunsetHUD Dark, by Hypnotize.

 # LINKS
 [Screenshot Album (WIP)](WIP)